seraphinatarrant/neural-generation/README.md

 * For instructions on doing a UI debugging session, go here: [Group_Debugging](https://github.com/seraphinatarrant/neural-generation/blob/master/Group_Debugging_and_Feedback.md)

 Feel free to shoot me any questions! [serif@uw.edu](mailto:serif@uw.edu)

+# FAQ:
+Q: How long does generating stories take?
+A: Usually about 10 seconds.
+But if a lot of people are using it...it can take like a minute.
+It's all on a few CPUs unfortunately.

+Q: Is it down?
+A: Sometimes for experiments, I host this on my personal computer, so sometimes it does down for like 15 minutes.
+It should be back up soon.
+But also you can ping me and I can reboot.